synnaxlabs/synnax/docs/product/thesis.md

 can improve.

-Existing data acquisition and control (DAQ) systems pay little attention to the importance of this loop.
-They focus on recording data and controlling hardware, but disregard the rest of the lifecycle, often dumping data to a local file system in a proprietary format.
-This leaves teams with a crevasse between acquisition and meaningful analysis.
+Existing data acquisition and control (DAQ) systems pay little attention to the importance of this cycle. **They focus on recording data and controlling hardware, but disregard the analysis process**.
+Leaving out this critical step is akin to writing a turkey recipe without instructions for cooking it: it's well-dressed, but nobody can eat it.

-They bridge this gap with a patchwork of tools and processes unsuited for the task at hand, leading to a slow, error-prone development cycle.
+Larger, well funded teams bridge this gap with a patchwork of tools, while smaller ones end up under-analyzing their data.
+Both of these approaches lead to slower, error-prone development cycles.

 ## 2.1 - Local File Systems

 Existing systems export recorded data to a local file system.
-These files use proprietary formats (like `.tdms`) and are only accessible by the small number of users with access to the machine.
+These files use proprietary formats (like `.tdms`) and are **only accessible by the small number of users** with access to the machine.
 To share data, engineers must manually convert it to a more accessible format and upload it to a network drive.
 The files on these drives can have obscure names, making it difficult for an engineer to locate specific data sets.

 Engineers typically query a small subset of the data stored in a file.
-When accessing a file with 1000 channels, they may only examine 3, yet they still need to download the entire file to their local machine and load it into their analysis tool of choice.
+When accessing a file with 1000 channels, they may only examine 3, yet still need to download the entire file to their local machine and load it into their analysis tool of choice.

-Accessing data at scale is impossible.
+**Accessing data at scale is extremely challenging**.
 To understand the evolution of a system over time, an engineer must manually search for dozens or even hundreds of files, post-process each one, and aggregate the results by hand.

 The process of taking recorded data from a file and extracting meaningful insights is slow and error-prone.
 In consequence, engineers often under-analyze the systems they operate, leading to less effective, slower, and more expensive development cycles.

-## 2.3 - Antiquated Programming Paradigms

-Existing platforms are iterations on software developed in the 80s and 90s.
-LabVIEW, a visual language first released in 1986, remains the front-runner in data acquisition programming.

 ## 2.2 - Closed, Proprietary Software

-- Restricted to a small set of programming languages and paradigms.
-- Closed source ecosystem with few extensions for modern data aggregation and processing systems.

-## 2.3 - Antiquated Programming Paradigms

-- Advancements in cloud computing and distributed data processing.
-- Lack of hire-able engineers.
-- Open source software means you can contribute to the system you use.
+Current DAQ platforms are iterations on software developed decades ago.
+These systems are **proprietary and restrict users to their internal ecosystem**.
+Modern, cloud-native data processing and aggregation tools such as Apache Kafka and Spark have shifted the landscape of data engineering and analysis, and big data and machine learning are becoming one of the most important assets for the modern enterprise.
+Existing DAQ platforms provide limited or no support for integration with these tools.

+LabVIEW, the clear frontrunner in data acquisition, was initially released in the 1980s and implements a domain specific, graphical programming language.
+Finding engineers with experience is difficult, and training new hires involves paying the vendor for expensive courses.

-## 2.4 - Archaic User Interfaces
+## 2.3 - Archaic User Experiences

 - Modern UIs are intuitive and gorgeous, existing industrial control interfaces are not.
 - We think there's a long way to go towards improving the user experience.

 # 3 - The Opportunity

+**Cloud native computing has revolutionized the way we work with data**

+**Big data and artificial intelligence are the most important asset for the modern enterprise**

+**Open source software is the new standard for quality**

 # 3 - The Solution